 Revenue is generated by three business segments: US hotels and resorts, Canadian hotels and resorts, and Development.
 Hospitality operations include hotel operations, alpine and Nordic ski facilities, golf courses, adventure park operations, as well as other businesses including food and beverage, spa, retail and rental operations, and other related or ancillary activities.
-As at December 31, 2020, the Canadian hotels and resorts segment represented 28% of total revenues for the year ended December 31, 2020 (year ended December 31, 2019 - 23%); the US Hotels and resorts segment represented 42% for the year ended December 31, 2020 (year ended December 31, 2019 - 59%).
+The Canadian hotels and resorts segment represented 27% of total revenues for the three months ended March 31, 2021 (three months ended March 31, 2020 - 19%); the US Hotels and resorts segment contributed 64% of revenue for the three months ended March 31, 2021 (three months ended March 31, 2020 - 39%).
 Development revenue includes the sale of serviced lots and condominiums.

-Revenue from the hotels and resorts segments is driven by the volume of guests, and competitive pricing and guests spending patterns.
+Revenue from the hotels and resorts segments is driven by the volume of guests, and competitive pricing and guests' spending patterns.
 Volume is impacted by a number of factors, including the guest experience, economic conditions, geo-political factors, weather and accessibility of the hotels and resorts.
-The revenue from the Development segment is not typical or consistent.
+Revenue from the Development segment is not typical or consistent.
 Project timing and revenue recognition can vary from quarter to quarter as a result of the circumstances surrounding individual projects.
 Skyline has a number of ongoing projects with various timelines that are expected to provide some regular revenue on an annual basis in an attempt to smooth revenue from this segment.
 Refer to Section II, "Strategy & Outlook" above for a discussion of the impact of COVID-19 on Skyline's financial performance.